Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Introduction

-We summarize our contributions as follows: \begin{itemize}[noitemsep,nolistsep] \item We present Merak, a distributed training framework for generalizing and accelerating 3D parallelism.
-We simplify the usage of 3D parallelism and make API general for supporting models in the AI community with an \emph{automatic model partitioner}, which establishes a proxy presentation of giant model graph in a single worker, and slices the graph into a sequence of subgraph with a model sharding algorithm. \item We develop a high-performance 3D parallel runtime engine to exploit available training resources.
-Our \emph{shifted critical path} pipeline schedule brings a higher pipeline utilization, \emph{stage-aware recomputation} makes use of idle worker memory, and \emph{sub-pipelined TMP} overlaps communication and computation in TMP. \item We demonstrate the efficiency of Merak by conducting comprehensive evaluations on up to a 20 billion parameter model at different train scales.
-Compared with baselines including SOTA 3D parallelism approaches, Merak accelerates the training process with 1.18$\times$-1.61$\times$ throughput.
+Our contributions are summarized as follows: \begin{itemize} \item We present Merak, a distributed training framework for generalizing and accelerating 3D parallelism.
+We simplify the use of 3D parallelism, and generalize API to support community models.
+To best of our knowledge, Merak is the first PyTorch-based framework that enables automatic 3D parallelization. \item We develop a high-performance 3D parallel runtime engine to exploit available training resources.
+Our \emph{shifted critical path} pipeline schedule focuses on utilizing computational resources, \emph{stage-aware recomputation} concentrates on maximizing the use of memory resources, and \emph{sub-pipelined TMP} promotes the use of both computation and communication. \item We demonstrate the efficiency of Merak by conducting comprehensive evaluations on models with up to 20 billion parameters at different training scales.
+Compared with baseline approaches including SOTA 3D parallelism library, Merak accelerates the training process with 1.18--1.61$\times$ throughput.
 We open the source code at \url{https://github.com/hpdl-group/Merak}. \end{itemize}